demisto/content/Packs/CrowdStrikeFalconStreamingV2/Integrations/CrowdStrikeFalconStreamingV2/README.md

 In order to view sample events, enable events storage by checking the ticking the checkbox of the integration parameter **Store sample events for mapping** and run the `crowdstrike-falcon-streaming-get-sample-events` command.

-The last events (20 at max) fetched every 5 minutes, so allow the integration to run for at least 5 minutes before running the command.
+The last events (20 at max) fetched every 1 minute, so allow the integration to run for at least 5 minutes before running the command.
 Once you've completed mapping, it is recommended to turn off the **Store sample events for mapping** to reduce performance overhead.
 #### Usage example